-The cost of Bield's housing properties after depreciation is £113.6m (2022: £114.5m).
-These have been funded principally through a combination of Housing Association Grant and other grants, private finance, and internal resources.
-The market value of Bield's housing properties is substantially higher than the net book value and is sufficient to meet all asset value related loan covenants.
+The cost of Bield's housing properties after depreciation is £113.9m (2023: £113.6m).
+These have been funded principally through a combination of the Housing Association Grant and other grants, private finance and internal resources.
+The market value of Bield's housing properties is substantially higher than the net book value and there are no loan covenants to be met